biga-ahk/biga.ahk/docs/README.md

 ## .intersection
 Creates an array of unique values that are included in all given arrays.
-The order and references of result values are determined by the first array.
+The order of result values are determined by the first array.

 #### Arguments